Black Lives Matter

-IN ALL AREAS OF OUR WORK MONTAVILLA JAZZ WILL:
+IN ALL AREAS OF OUR WORK MONTAVILLA JAZZ:

-- Seek to include the people who reflect the community we serve.
+- Seeks to include the people who reflect the community we serve.

-- Highlight members of our artist community who are less visible because of their race, gender, or other factors.
+- Highlights members of our artist community who are less visible because of their race, gender, or other factors.

-- Provide opportunities for underserved members of our community to participate in the planning and operations of events.
+- Provides opportunities for underserved members of our community to participate in the planning and operations of events.

-- Recruit and hire individuals who come from groups who have been historically marginalized.
+- Recruits and hires individuals who come from groups who have been historically marginalized.

 Board of Directors